LPRowe/bowtie-defect-identification/README.md

         * True if wafer name starts with 00 or 02 and False otherwise
     1. Update savefile and datafile if necessary
     1. If running multiple wafers at once, uncomment multi-wafer analysis section and comment out waferlist
-1. Records the average (across a full wafer) value and standard deviation (across a full wafer) of the average light (within each microscopic image) and standard deviation (within each microscopic image) of pixel intensities.
-These values will be used to filter out low quality microscopic IR-GFP images based on light level and standard deviation of pixel intensities.
+1. Records statistics for each IR-transmission (Light) image and for the group of Light images that make up each wafer.
+These values will be used to filter out low quality microscopic IR-GFP images based on average light level and standard deviation of pixel intensities.
+More details are included in the script header.
     1. Update datafile and savefile
 1. During long imaging sessions, the detector heats up.
 When the detector is hot it often has hypersensitive (hot) pixels.
 These are pixels which register higher than true shear max values, which likely means their light intensity flickers.
 This script identifies and records the location of hypersensitive pixels.
 More details are included within the script.
     1. Update file locations